-3.6.7.30 Revenues (Capital Contributions) should be recognized when the local government has an enforceable legal claim to the fee.
+3.6.7.30 Revenues (BARS code 345.8X for governmental funds; proprietary funds may also use 379.00, if applicable) should be recognized when the local government has an enforceable legal claim to the fee.
 Normally the enforceable claim occurs when the local government receives the fee payment.
 However, recognition will be delayed if the government has a refund policy requiring return of the fee to the developer, if they do not perform the project.
-When a developer has a right to a refund, because the project is not performed, the revenue should be classified as a deferred inflow until the project commences.
+When a developer has a right to a refund per policy because the project is not performed, the revenue should be classified as a deferred inflow until the project commences.

 3.6.7.40 Revenue recognition should not be delayed because of the statutory requirement to return unspent funds after a time period.
 The statutory provision requiring unused impact fees to be returned to developers is a future transaction.
-This transaction should not be booked until the time period has been met.
+The return of the impact fees transaction should not be booked until the statutory time period has been met.
 When the statutory time limit is up, the unspent impact fees should be recorded as liabilities.